A summer experience for rising high school seniors

-The Huntingdon College Economic and Community Development Scholars Program exposes rising high school seniors to the importance of economic and community development; introduces them to the economic and community development process; engages them in considering economic development and community development as a profession; and presents economic and community development educational opportunities and experiences at Huntingdon College and in the River Region.
+The Huntingdon College Economic and Community Development Scholars (ECDS) Program exposes rising high school seniors to the importance of economic and community development; introduces them to the economic and community development process; engages them in considering economic development and community development as a profession; and presents economic and community development educational opportunities and experiences at Huntingdon College and in the River Region.

 Economic and community development professionals and citizens who are aware of community needs and systems impact the vitality and growth of the communities in which they live and practice.
 Huntingdon College designed ECDS in partnership with the Chamber of Commerce Association of Alabama, the Economic Development Association of Alabama, and the Alabama Department of Commerce in order to offer early awareness of community needs and opportunities in young people who are beginning their professional journeys.